Resources

 Preparation Before Making a Debt Collection Call

-Start by collecting all the necessary details about the debtor.
-Check their account and find their payment history, outstanding balance, and due dates.
-After looking at the debtor’s history, you’ll get a clear perspective about the debtor.
+SStart by collecting all the necessary details about the consumer.
+Check their account, refer to previous call notes, find their payment history, outstanding balance, and due dates.
+After looking at the consumer’s history, you’ll get a clear perspective about the consumer.

 In addition, decide the objective of your call.
 Do you want to call for securing a payment, confirming the debt, or negotiating a repayment plan?
 Last but not least, be prepared with the script.
 A well-written script addresses typical objections, such as disputes about the debt, claims of financial hardship, or requests for more time.